TiagoAMarques/AnIntro2RTutorial/README.md

 (Note on a tangent: this was made for biology students.
 I assume you don't know your way around github.
 If you do, feel free to clone the repository and provide comments and raise issues etc that way etc)

 These days I tend to work using dynamic reports, making the workflow from reading the data and cleaning it all the way to reporting the results from analysis integrated and fully reproducible.
 I believe that working with dynamic reports is a good skill to have if you are a biology student, and so, if you are a student of one of my courses at FCUL, I will also show you in class how those work.
-Learning how to work with dynamic reports is another topic, but starting from a template helps.
+In fact, this will be a highly transferable skill that will be useful in many working environments beyhond the analysis of biological/ecological data.
+Learning from scratch how to work with dynamic reports might be hard, but starting from a template helps.
 If you want a template for creating dynamic reports, there is one here:

 https://github.com/TiagoAMarques/RMarkdownTemplate

 My suggestion is that you start by creating your own dynamic report which you then use as a basis to work with the code and experiment variations of the code.
 Please keep all your code properly commented: what seems obvious to you today might not be obvious to the "you" next week or next month.
 Coding is a collaborative experience, even if between you and your future self (This quote, or something similar, might be from Hadley Hickam).

-If you are new to RStudio, there is also a quarto html presentation that can be helpful in getting you started, corresponding to the file "AQuikIntro2RandRStudioInQuarto.html" but also available [here](https://rpubs.com/talomarques/Intro2RandRStudio) at Rpubs.
+If you are new to RStudio, there is also a quarto html presentation that can be helpful in getting you started, corresponding to the file "AQuikIntro2RandRStudioInQuarto.html" but also available [here](https://rpubs.com/talomarques/AnIntroToRandRStudio) at Rpubs.
 If you are a student of one of my courses at FCUL, this presentation will be delivered to you in class.

 If you are new to R in general, the [R cheat sheets](https://www.rstudio.com/resources/cheatsheets/) are great resources, and I recommend to begin with downloading these: